Gangnam Style: Other parodies and covers

 Reaction videos and parodies have been made for or with the music respectively.
 Some of these user generated videos have received international media recognition.
-"Gangnam Style"-related videos have also been uploaded by the CPDRC Dancing Inmates, Cody Simpson, Seungri, Latino, Fine Brothers, WAVEYA Dance Group, Barely Political, and the Tampa Bay Buccaneers Cheerleaders.
+"Gangnam Style"-related videos and parodies have also been uploaded by the CPDRC Dancing Inmates, Rucka Rucka Ali, Cody Simpson, Seungri, Latino, Fine Brothers, WAVEYA Dance Group, Barely Political, and the Tampa Bay Buccaneers Cheerleaders.

 Numerous parodies have been spawned on college campuses.
 The Massachusetts Institute of Technology's version ("MIT Gangnam Style") featured Donald Sadoway, recognized in Time magazine as one of 2012 "Top 100 Most Influential People in the World"; Eric Lander, who is co-chairman of President Barack Obama's Council of Advisors on Science and Technology; and linguistics pioneer Noam Chomsky.
 The Maccabeats, an a cappella group from Yeshiva University, parodied the song as "What's Next?
 Sukkos Style?" with group members waving the four species.
 In addition, there have been parodies from The Ohio University Marching 110, York University, McMaster University, University of Illinois at Urbana–Champaign, Boston University, Dartmouth College, Stanford University Eton College, and the University of Michigan.

 The American space agency NASA uploaded an educational parody shot by its students at its Mission Control Center in Houston, Texas.
 The video features cameo appearances by astronauts Tracy Caldwell Dyson, Mike Massimino, Michael Coats, Ellen Ochoa, and the International Space Station's Expedition 15 flight engineer Clayton Anderson, who dances "Gangnam Style" halfway through the video.
 Shortly after its upload, the parody was retweeted by the European Space Agency and the SETI Institute.

 The song was also parodied by cadets from the United States Military Academy, United States Merchant Marine Academy, United States Naval Academy, United States Air Force Academy, and the Royal Military College of Canada; soldiers from the 210th Fires Brigade, the 2nd Infantry Division, service members from an undisclosed unit and location in Afghanistan, and service members from the China Coast Guard's Jiangsu division, as well as high-ranking officers from the Royal Thai Navy.
 CollegeHumor uploaded "Mitt Romney Style," while What's Trending uploaded "Obama Style."
 During the two weeks before August 7, 2012, nearly 1,000 videos with the word "Gangnam" in the title were uploaded onto YouTube.

 The Portuguese public broadcaster RTP1 spoofed the song in its late-night show 5 Para A Meia-Noite as Gamar com Style, sung by the comedian Pedro "Pacheco" Fernandes, criticizing the Prime Minister Pedro Passos Coelho, the European Union, the IMF, and the 2010–13 Portuguese financial crisis.
 There are many "Gangnam Style" parodies used for education.
 One such parody includes "Conjugation Style," a parody used to teach students about the conjugation of -er verbs in the French language.
 YouTube comedian cs188 uploaded a YouTube poop of the song's iconic video, called "[PSYTP] Oppa Goddamn Style."
 The video has received more than 15 million views since its upload on October 11, 2012.